 If you come back in the evening, you will see it teeming with lights in the shapes of hearts to match the passing riverboat traffic.
 A great place to watch the Old French Bridge transition from day to night is at the Fishmarket restaurant.

-7. JOIN THE LOCALS FOR A LAP AROUND THE LOTUS POND
+7. walk AROUND THE LOTUS POND

 At the south end of Kampot behind the National Bank of Cambodia and the Kampot Provincial Museum, you will find the very beautiful Kampot Lotus Pond.